The status of a provider's relationship with planwithease (pwe) and RIC determines if and how an exchange may be made (see chart below).

 Possible Exchange Restrictions or Fees

-A surrender charge is typically imposed for a set period (5, 10, 15 yrs, etc.) and decreases each contract year from the original date of your policy or the date of each contribution.
-Check with your inactive provider for possible penalties and the possible option to exchange your assets over a period of time to avoid penalties.
+A surrender charge is typically imposed for a set period (5, 10, 15 yrs, etc.) and decreases over the surrender period from the original date of your policy or from the date of each contribution.
+Check with your provider for possible penalties and the possible option to exchange your assets over a period of time to avoid penalties.

 Be aware that an exchange is completed by selling your investment(s) with the old provider and purchasing new investments with a different provider.
 Talk to an active provider representative about whether or not exchanging your investments is appropriate for your retirement savings goals and objectives.